Julian Wamble

 Contact:

-Professor Wamble’s research examines the relationship between race and politics.
-Specifically, he investigates the relationship between Black voters’ use of race in their political decisions.
-He also is the recipient of the 2019 APSA Best Dissertation in Race and Ethnic Politics award.
-Currently, he is working on his book manuscript tentatively titled, “We Choose You: Investigating Black Voter Candidate Selection,” which offers a new way of thinking about how Black voters use race as a means by which to select political candidates to support.
-His research has been supported by the National Science Foundation and can be found in the Journal of Politics, Politics, Groups, and Identities, PS: Political Science & Politics.
-He has also contributed to The Monkey Cage, 538, and NPR’s Code Switch podcast.
+Professor Wamble’s research examines the relationship between race and politics, with particular focus on how Black voters use race in their political decision-making.
+He is the recipient of the 2019 APSA Best Dissertation in Race and Ethnic Politics award.
+His book, We Choose You: How Black Voters Decide Which Candidates to Support (Cambridge University Press), presents a new framework for understanding how Black voters evaluate and select political candidates.
+His research has been supported by the National Science Foundation and has appeared in the Journal of Politics, Politics, Groups, and Identities, and PS: Political Science & Politics.
+He teaches courses on contemporary race relations, Harry Potter and the Politics of Social Identity, and The Politics of Shondaland, as well as graduate seminars on political behavior and political representation.
+He has also contributed to The Monkey Cage, FiveThirtyEight, and NPR’s Code Switch.

 American politics, race and politics, political psychology, political behavior, voting behavior, experimental and survey methods